czim/laravel-filter/README.md

     protected function strategies()
     {
         return [
+            // as a ParameterFilter instance
             'parameter_name_here' => new \Czim\Filter\ParameterFilters\SimpleString(),

+            // as a ParameterFilter class string
             'another_parameter'   => \Czim\Filter\ParameterFilters\SimpleString::class,

+            // as an anonymous function
             'yet_another'         => function($name, $value, $query) {
                                         return $query->where('some_column', '>', $value);
                                      },

-            'and_another'         => [ $this, 'someMethodYouDefined' ],
+            // as an array (passable to call_user_func()) 'and_another'         => [ $this, 'someMethodYouDefined' ],
         ];
     }